 Nonprofit corporations are the most specific business entity.
 Corporations may operate as a nonprofit for the following purposes:

 The structure of nonprofit corporations allows them to have an exemption from taxes.
 This is for both federal and state income.
 Nonprofits operate similarly to C-Corps regarding their organization.

 Nonprofit corporations can only use their earnings for the above industries.
 Income from nonprofits can’t use their earnings for any campaign.
 Nonprofits can’t use their profits as a form of income for their employees.

 Work with the Pros

 Choosing the best entity for your small business can have a significant impact on your business requirements.
-Work with the pros to make sure that you select the right business entity for your needs.
+Work with an accountant today to make sure that you select the right business entity for your needs.